tpatil17/Assembly-L-MIPS-/Lab4/README.txt

 Instructions

-This program is intended for MARS assembler and is written using MIPS.
-The goal is to print program arguments(will be in hex),store them in array, convert the hex to decimal and print the sorted array.
+This program is intended to be run using the MIPS Assembler and Runtime Simulator (MARS).
+Enter the test case as a program argument and run using MARS.

+The program arguments will be accessed via the adress at $a1 register.
+The arguments will be printed as the are accessed.
+They will then be converted to decimal form, printed and stored ina an array simultaneously. the array will then be sorted and printed.

 base = address of the program argument    # access the arguments by loading the address ele = numebr of arguments